draconix6/Julti-CustomWall/README.md

 After clicking Save, go to the main Julti options.
 In the Resetting section, change Style to Custom Wall.

+If you would like to have each group of instances on their own "layer" in OBS (i.e. focus grid always overlaps locks, etc.) this will require additional setup:

+Click "Customize Layers" in the Custom Wall configuration, then **close Julti**.
+Reorder the items in the "layers" parameter, then save & exit the file.

+In OBS, go to Tools > Scripts, and add a new script.
+Navigate to %UserProfile%/.Julti, and add custom-wall-obs-link.lua.
+Then reopen Julti.

 Credits to Priffin for the idea.